Like a Prayer (song): Reception and protests

-The video received mostly positive response from the journalist and critics.
-Jamie Portman from The Daily Gazette felt that the clip could be "vulnerable to charges of being blatantly provocative in its calculated blending of sex and religion".
-David Rosenthal from The Spokesman-Review found the video as "visually stunning"; however, Edna Gundersen from USA Today did not understand the media mayhem behind the clip.
+The music video received a mostly positive response from critics and journalists.
+Jamie Portman from The Daily Gazette felt that the video could be "vulnerable to charges of being blatantly provocative in its calculated blending of sex and religion".
+David Rosenthal from The Spokesman-Review found it as "visually stunning"; however, Edna Gundersen from USA Today did not understand the media mayhem behind the video.
 She pointed out that "Madonna is a good girl in the video.
 She saves someone.
 What is the big deal?..."
-Among music critics, Phil Kloer from Record-Journal felt that whether one condemns the video as anti-Christian or racist, "It's condemnable on the face of it because it exploits a symbol of evil [the burning crosses of the Ku Klux Klan] as a fabulous source of light and rake up album sales."
-Writing for the Los Angeles Times, Chris Willman complimented the video for its portrayal of a love song, rather than blasphemy.
-He was more interested in the stigmata presented in the clip.
+Among music critics, Phil Kloer from Record-Journal felt that whether one condemns the video as anti-Christian or racist, "It's condemnable on the face of it because it exploits a symbol of evil [the burning crosses of the Ku Klux Klan] as a fabulous source of light and rake up album sales".
+Writing for the Los Angeles Times, Chris Willman complimented the music video for its portrayal of a love song, rather than blasphemy.
+He was more interested in the stigmata presented in the video.